 Do check world baking aisles and the snacking fruit sections of shops before the baking aisle as the price is quite often much cheaper when not packaged specifically for baking.

 I have stated in the recipe that the dates should be cut into smaller pieces before soaking.
 You can buy ready cut dates so skip this step if needs be.

-My Sticky Toffee Mini Cakes call for three types of sugar in total.
+My Sticky Toffee Cupcakes call for three types of sugar in total.

 The first is Muscovado sugar which is used in both the sauce and cake itself.
 Muscovado provides a rich toffee flavour and is extremely pertinent to the overall flavour of the cakes.
 Muscovado is often sold as “dark brown sugar”.